ting-18/StudyNotes-DataCamp/01_AssociateDE_StudyNotes.md

 Big data is commonly characterized by five Vs: volume (the quantity of data points), variety (type and nature of the data: text, image, video, audio), velocity (how fast the data is generated and processed), veracity (how trustworthy the sources are), and value (how actionable the data is).
 Data engineers need to take all of this into consideration.
 ![five Vs](images/01_02.png)
 ### Understanding Data pipelines
 Companies ingest data from many different sources, which needs to be processed and stored in various ways.
-To handle that, we need data pipelines that efficiently automate the flow from one station to the next, so that data scientists can use up-to-date, accurate, relevant data.
+To handle that, we need __data pipelines__ that efficiently automate the flow from one station to the next, so that data scientists can use up-to-date, accurate, relevant data.
 This isn't a simple task and that's why data engineers are so important.
 #### Example: ![pipeline](images/01_03.png)

  At Spotflix, we have sources from which we extract data.
 For example, the users' actions and listening history on the mobile Spotflix app, and the desktop Spotflix app, and the Spotflix website itself.
 We also have websites Spotflix uses internally, like their HR management system for payroll and benefits.
 The data is ingested into Spotflix's system, moving from their respective sources to our __data lake__.
 These are our __first three pipelines__.

  We then organize the data, moving it into __databases__.
-It could be artist data(artist database), like name, number of followers, and associated acts. albums data(albums database), like label, producer, year of release. tracks data(tracks database), like name, length, featured artists, and number of listens. playlists data, like name, song it contains,and date of creation. customers data, like username, account opening date, subscription tier. or employees data, like name, salary, reporting manager, updated by human resources. six new pipelines.
+It could be artist data(artist database), like name, number of followers, and associated acts. albums data(albums database), like label, producer, year of release. tracks data(tracks database), like name, length, featured artists, and number of listens. playlists data, like name, song it contains,and date of creation. customers data, like username, account opening date, subscription tier. or employees data, like name, salary, reporting manager, updated by human resources. __six new pipelines__.

 Some albums data can be extracted and stored directly.
-For example, album cover pictures all have the same format, so we can store them directly without having to crop them.
-One more pipeline!
+For example, album cover pictures all have the same format, so we can store them directly without having to crop them. __One more pipeline__!

-Employees could be split in different __tables__ by department, for example sales table, engineering table, support, etc. For now, three more pipelines!
+Employees could be split in different __tables__ by department, for example sales table, engineering table, support, etc. For now, __three more pipelines__!

   These tables could be further split by office, for example the US, and the UK.
-If data scientists had to analyze employee data(to investigate employee turnover for example), this is the data they would use. __Three more pipelines__!
+If __data scientists had to analyze employee data__(to investigate employee turnover for example), this is the data they would use. __Three more pipelines__!

 - __Checking for corrupted tracks__: Tracks would need to be processed, first to check if the track is readable, then to check if the corresponding artist is in the database, to make sure the file is in the correct size and format, etc. That's one more pipeline.
 The data can then be stored in a new, clean tracks database.
-This is one of the databases data scientists could use to build a recommendation engine by analyzing songs for similarity, for example.
+This is one of the databases data scientists could use to build a __recommendation engine__ by analyzing songs for similarity, for example.
 And that's our last pipeline!

- Data pipelines ensure the data flows efficiently through the organization.
-They automate extracting, transforming, combining, validating, and loading data, to reduce human intervention and errors, and decrease the time it takes for data to flow through the organization.

- The main objective, when setting up data pipelines, is to improve the efficiency with which data flows, from its ingestion to the final users.
+ __Data pipelines ensure the data flows efficiently through the organization.
+They automate extracting, transforming, combining, validating, and loading data, to reduce human intervention and errors, and decrease the time it takes for data to flow through the organization.__    The main objective, when setting up data pipelines, is to improve the efficiency with which data flows, from its ingestion to the final users.
 Data pipelines ensure an efficient flow of the data through the organization.

 #### ETL
 ETL:  first E for extracting the data, then T for transforming the data, and finally, L for loading this transformed data to a new database.
 The key here is that data is processed before it's stored.

-Example: Our data engineer, Vivian, is working on building new pipelines to generate a new product: the Weekly Playlist.
+Example: Our data engineer, Vivian, is working on __building new pipelines to generate a new product: the Weekly Playlist__.
 It's a playlist that is created by our system every day to recommend new songs that users might like based on their tastes.
 Here are the steps correctly to help her build the pipeline generating a Weekly Playlist for each user.
 Let's start with one user, and build a pipeline to generate a Weekly Playlist for Julian, our data scientist.
 ![etl](images/01_04.png)